alec-g-olson/TemplatePythonProject/docs/software_development_process.rst

 and require immediate completion then process changes should be delayed until those critical tickets are completed.

-Once the process document is updated the reality is that sometimes it can take some time to complete the new enforcement tickets.
-As a warning to software team stakeholders attempting to follow the process we will record incomplete process enforcement here.
+Once a new process is agreed on the reality is that sometimes it can take some time to complete the new enforcement tickets.
+We will change this document to reflect the new process as soon as it is agreed to, but as a warning to software team stakeholders attempting to follow the process we will record incomplete process enforcement here.

 Tickets: